 On October 25, 2019, MediPharm Labs received its research licence under the Cannabis Act.
 This licence permits MediPharm Labs to conduct controlled human administration trials for sensory testing of cannabis extracts and derivative products at its Barrie facility.
-Cannabis companies with a research licence can use sensory experiments with taste, aroma and touch thus expanding their understanding of the sensory response profiles and thus consumer preferences for raw material, in-process material and finished products.
+Cannabis companies without this licence cannot use sensory experiments with taste, thus limiting their understanding of the taste profile of the raw material, in-process material and consumer products.